The Acts of the Apostles (Part 1)

 ¹And when it was time for the Day of Pentecost, they were all together in one place, ²and suddenly there came the sound of words from heaven as if being carried by a swirling wind, and it filled the entire house where they were sitting. ³And there appeared to them tongues of flame, dividing apart, just as if a fire, and it came to rest on each one of them, ⁴and they were all filled with the Holy Spirit, and they began to speak in other languages, as the Spirit was giving them utterance.

-⁵Now there were Jews staying in Jerusalem who were devout men from all the nations under heaven. ⁶And as the sound of this was produced, a crowd gathered on, and they were captivated, because each one was hearing them speaking in their own particular language. ⁷And they were astonished, and marveling, saying, “Behold, these people speaking, are they not all Galileans? ⁸So how are we each hearing them in our own particular language in which we were born? ⁹Parthians, Medes and Elamites and residents of Mesopotamia; Jews also from Cappadocia, Pontus and Asia; ¹⁰both Phrygia and Pamphylia; Egypt and the parts of Libya near Cyrene; and Romans who are visiting, ¹¹both Jews and proselytes; Cretans and Arabs; we hear them telling the mighty deeds of God in our own languages!” ¹²And they were all stunned and struggling.
+⁵Now there were Jews staying in Jerusalem who were devout men from all the nations under heaven. ⁶And as the sound of this was produced, a crowd gathered on, and they were captivated, because each one was hearing them speaking in their own particular language. ⁷And they were astonished, and marveling, saying, “Behold, these people who are speaking, are they not all Galileans? ⁸So how are we each hearing them in our own particular language in which we were born? ⁹Parthians, Medes and Elamites and residents of Mesopotamia; Jews also from Cappadocia, Pontus and Asia; ¹⁰both Phrygia and Pamphylia; Egypt and the parts of Libya near Cyrene; and Romans who are visiting, ¹¹both Jews and proselytes; Cretans and Arabs; we hear them telling the mighty deeds of God in our own languages!” ¹²And they were all stunned and struggling.
 Some were saying to each other, “What does this mean?”

 ¹³But others were saying with scorn, “They are full of new wine.”